 Explore the history of migration to Victoria, as well as identity, citizenship and community, at the Immigration Museum.
 All exhibition galleries and public spaces in this grand building have lift or ramp access.
 There are accessible toilets on the ground and first floors.
 And complimentary wheelchairs and a mobility scooter are available.
 It's a good idea to book ahead though.

 Companion card holders can bring an attendant for free.
 This is an autism-friendly museum, with maps of high and low sensory spaces, social scripts and more.
 Service animals are welcome and exhibitions have tactile components to enhance visitors’ experience.
 There are two accessible entrances and an accessible platform super stop on Flinders Street.

 Arts Centre Melbourne

 From classical music to children’s theatre, Melbourne’s Arts Centre is a cultural feast.
-It comprises the theatres building – look for its iconic spire! – and concert venue Hamer Hall.
-Your easy-access visit begins at the car park.
-Consider valet parking: Disability Parking Permit holders get a discount.
+It comprises the theatres building – look for its iconic spire! – Hamer Hall and the Sidney Myer Music Bowl.
 All the centre’s venues have accessible seating, and accessible toilets are always close by.
-Hamer Hall also has a Changing Places room.
+Hamer Hall also has a Changing Places facility for its patrons.
 Book ahead if you want to use a free wheelchair.